lizc2003/logbeat/README.md

 # logbeat
-Based on filebeat, the output plugins of http and clickhouse are added, thus expanding the usage scenarios of filebeat.
+Based on filebeat, the output plugins of http are added, thus expanding the usage scenarios of filebeat.
+The output plugin of http is used to send the log to openobserve, ThinkingData(数数科技), Sensors Data(神策).

 ## Run
 ```shell